omarXzain/programming-installation-guide/401 installation guide/Java/Java Part.md

 ```
 gradle -v
 ```
-- you should get a result similar to this `7.4` or higher
+- you should get a result similar to this `Gradle 7.4` or higher

-- let's check the node version
+- let's check the Java version
 ```
-javac --version
+java --version
 ```
-- you should get a result like this `v16.13.1` or higher
+- you should get a result like this `openjdk 11.0.14.1` or higher